Iram Lewis

+Before going into politics, Lewis was a sprinter who competed in the 1996 and the 2000 Summer Olympics.

 Early life

 Lewis was born in Freeport, Grand Bahama.
 He is the son of the Reverend Aram Lewis.
 He attended Water Cay All Age School, where he was made Head Boy, and then Freeport High School.
 He pursued an Associate of Arts at the College of the Bahamas before going on to graduate with a Bachelor of Arts then a graduate degree, Bachelor of Architecture from Tuskegee University.